FIRST AID COURSES

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), and Provide First Aid (HLTAID003)

 Emergency First Aid – This is a 9-hour course that combines CPR, first aid, emergency life support, and emergency response for infants, children, and the elderly.
-If you work in schools or adult care facilities, this is one of the most ideal certificates to acquire.
+If you work in schools or adult care facilities, this is one of the most ideal statements of attainment to acquire.

 Includes: Provide Cardiopulmonary Resuscitation (HLTAID001), Provide Basic Emergency Life Support (HLTAID002), Provide First Aid (HLTAID003), and Provide an Emergency Response in an Education and Care Setting (HLTAID004)